kowsick10/kowsick10/README.md

 # Kowsick K
-ComputerScience and Engineering at Chennai Institute Of Technology 2022 To 2026.

 🌱I'm currently learning .
 I'm interested in developing sophisticated applications that solve small to important issues in daily life.